ChrisPenner/CMPT370/doc/impl/implementation.md

 As we continued to work on the project, not only did some of the requirement specifications change (for instance having ground of different terrain difficulty) but also our understanding of different elements of the project evolved as we got further into our implementation.
-We had a very week understanding of how much of the robot language worked when we started and have needed to adjust our expectations and implementation to fit our new understanding as we continue onwards.
+We had a very weak understanding of how much of the robot language worked when we started and have needed to adjust our expectations and implementation to fit our new understanding as we continue onwards.
 An example of this are the identify! and